FloraFinder.com

 Comments: This 490-page guide describes 1350 wildflowers.
 Many wildflower guides organize plants by flower color and shape, but Newcomb’s “... system of identification is based on natural structural features that are easily visible even to the untrained eye.”
 I found this arrangement to be counterintuitive at first, but I find myself using this book more and more often.
 The guide contains many high quality black & white line drawings.

-Peterson Field Guides: A Field Guide to Southwestern and Texas Wildflowers
+Peterson Field Guides: Southwestern and Texas Wildflowers

 Author(s): Niehaus, Theodore F., Ripper, Charles L., Savage, Virginia